 We value our involvement and accomplishments within the community and continue to provide and look for opportunities to share our talents and expertise.
 In 2005, the firm started The Lindquist & Vennum Staff Volunteer Program which gives staff members the opportunity to get paid for the equivalent of one workday per calendar year to volunteer at a nonprofit organization.
 Volunteer efforts have included sorting and distributing produce for NorthPoint Health & Wellness Center, and new house builds for Habitat for Humanity.
-Lindquist encourages our staff and attorneys to be involved in community service.
+Lindquist encourages our staff and attorneys to engage in community service.

 The Lindquist & Vennum Foundation